Undergraduate Program and Requirements

 - Earth and Space Science (EDESC) Teacher Licensure Program

-To help you navigate and complete your degree, please contact and meet with your Undergraduate Academic Adviser in the Department of Geology; Dr. Aida Farough.
-If you have not yet been assigned an adviser or wish to talk to one about any of our degree programs, please contact Angelina Butler (785-532-6724).
+To help you navigate and complete your undergraduate degree, please contact and meet with your Undergraduate Academic Advisor in the Department of Geology: Colleen Gura.
+If you have not yet been assigned an advisor or wish to talk to one about any of our degree programs, please contact Hunter Rose (785-532-6724), for assistance.

-Majors courses are not offered every semester and have prerequisites.
+Important schedule information: majors courses are not offered every semester and many have prerequisites.
 Your adviser can help you plan an appropriate schedule.
 The current major course rotation is summarized in the table below.
 You can can view a more comprehensive course schedule for upcoming semesters here.

 |Core courses for Geology majors|